apache/incubator-taverna-site/content/introduction/related-projects.md

 There are also a large number of Taverna-related projects that the team have been involved with in the past:

- - [SEEK][103] – the SEEK platform is a web-based resource for sharing heterogeneous scientific research datasets, models or simulations, processes and research outcomes.
  - [HELIO][12] – the Heliophysics Integrated Observatory
  - [TSB grant][13] – to address NHS requirements for accessing and comparing large amounts of information and find common genetic links when testing new treatments (in partnership with Eagle Genomics)